 Hip Fracture Prevention

 Most people who previously lived independently before hip fracture require assistance afterward.
-This can range from help from family members and home health professionals, to admittance to a nursing home or other long-term health facility.
+This can range from help from family members and home health professionals, to admittance to a nursing home or another long-term health facility.

 Most hip fractures are caused by factors that weaken bone, combined with the impact from a fall.

 Bone strength decreases as we age.
 Bones can become very weak and fragile — a condition called osteoporosis.
 Osteoporosis often develops in women after menopause, and in men in older age.
-This bone-thinning disorder puts people at greater risk for broken bones, particularly fractures of the hip, wrist, and spine.
+This bone-thinning disorder puts people at greater risk for broken bones, particularly fractures of the hip, wrist, shoulder, and spine.